 Preventative: Treat minor issues before they develop into serious conditions.

-one hour of treatment.
-Subsequent Visits are one hour.
+treatment.
+Subsequent Visits are one

 Note: M.S.P. provides partial coverage for 10 combined visits per year; i.e. acupuncture, chiropractic, massage, naturopathic, podiatry and physiotherapy (a combined total of 10 visits) for those on income or premium assistance.
 Please call for more information.